mwaskom/seaborn/README.md

 Testing
 -------

-To test seaborn, run `make test` in the source directory.
+To test the code, run `make test` in the source directory.
 This will exercise both the unit tests and docstring examples (using `pytest`).

+The doctests require a network connection (unless all example datasets are cached), but the unit tests can be run offline with `make unittests`.
+Run `make coverage` to generate a test coverage report and `make lint` to check code style consistency.

 Development